ddigeronimo/least/README.md

 The functionality is also not intended to be a total clone of less, with the controls being geared toward my personal preferences.
 I'm also making a point of not looking at the less source code while I build this - it isn't a direct translation of less to Rust, but a reinterpretation that happens to be written in a different language.

-Licensed under the MIT license, so feel free to download it, fork it, modify it, use it, love it, hate it, etc. You do you.
+least is licensed under the MIT license, so feel free to download it, fork it, modify it, use it, love it, hate it, etc. You do you.

 ## Installation
 ### Requirements